San Francisco: Primary and secondary schools

 Public schools are run by the San Francisco Unified School District, which covers the entire city and county, as well as the California State Board of Education for some charter schools.
 Lowell High School, the oldest public high school in the U.S. west of the Mississippi, and the smaller School of the Arts High School are two of San Francisco's magnet schools at the secondary level.
 Public school students attend schools based on an assignment system rather than neighborhood proximity.

 Just under 30% of the city's school-age population attends one of San Francisco's more than 100 private or parochial schools, compared to a 10% rate nationwide.
 Nearly 40 of those schools are Catholic schools managed by the Archdiocese of San Francisco.

-Early education

 San Francisco has nearly 300 preschool programs primarily operated by Head Start, San Francisco Unified School District, private for-profit, private non-profit and family child care providers.
-All 4-year-old children living in San Francisco are offered universal access to preschool through the Preschool for All program.
+All four-year-old children living in San Francisco are offered universal access to preschool.